Cybersecurity

 No. 3: Minimize costs

-Enterprises’ cyber tech stacks have an average of 31.5 security tools.
+Organizations’ cyber tech stacks have an average of 31.5 security tools.
 More tools mean greater implementation and training needs, maintenance requirements, and budget allocations.
 Instead of managing disparate data architectures, organizations can maintain a single, centralized source for all cybersecurity data using a TIP that not only simplifies storage and retrieval but streamlines governance and compliance efforts.
 Reducing the number of tools and services used also contributes to cost savings, while allowing organizations to derive more meaningful insights from their data.

 No. 4: Be better prepared to reduce costs associated with ransomware attacks